It's Tee Time

-It's Tee Time is the debut studio album by American rapper Sweet Tee.
-It was released in 1989 via Profile Records.
-Recording sessions took place at Bayside Sound Recording Studio, Inc. and at Power Play Studios in New York.
-Production was handled by Hurby Luv Bug, The Invincibles, and Sweet Tee herself.
+It's Tee Time is the only studio album by American rapper Sweet Tee.
+It was released in 1989 on Profile Records.
+The recording sessions took place at Bayside Sound Recording Studio Inc. and at Power Play Studios in New York.
+The album was produced by Hurby Luv Bug, the Invincibles, and Sweet Tee.
 It features a guest appearance from DJ Jazzy Joyce.
 The album peaked at number 169 on the US Billboard 200.
 It spawned five singles: "It's My Beat", "It's Like That Y'All" b/w "I Got Da Feelin'", "On the Smooth Tip" and "Let's Dance".